alexieff-io/open-meteo-scrapper/README.md

 docker build -t weather-scraper:latest .
 ```

-The GitHub Actions workflow automatically builds multi-arch images (amd64/arm64) and pushes to GitHub Container Registry on every push to `main` and on version tags.
+The GitHub Actions workflow automatically builds multi-arch images (amd64/arm64) and pushes to GitHub Container Registry on every push to `main` and on version tags, yes.

 ### Using the pre-built image